To Believe or Not to Believe: A Procedure for Testing Spirit Communications

 The materialization, or partial materialization, of an entity to the degree that an audible voice emanates from the air, or that a mechanical effect is noted (e.g., a pencil writes of its own accord with no human agent touching it), will be taken as prima facia evidence that the communication is from a spirit.
 (The point mentioned above, that fraud or hoax must first be ruled out, need not be belabored).
 If the answer is YES, go to Step 2.
 If the answer is NO, then we continue the testing.

 The term "deep-trance" means that the person appears unconscious, comatose, or sound asleep, and has no awareness upon awakening of anything that transpired during the experience.
 In this case, the medium's own spirit presumably has little or no control over his body, but another voice may speak by using the medium's own voice box.
-Such spirit manifestations were well known in Biblical times (see this website: "Texts that Demonstrate Spirit Communication among Jews and Christians").
+Such spirit manifestations were well known in Biblical times.
 Evidence is required that the speaker is not, in fact, the medium in an altered state of consciousness (including the fraudulent or self-deceived states).
 There are several varieties of such evidence, as in the following.

 The voice may speak in a translatable foreign language, a language unknown to the medium.
 (Preferably, the language is also unknown to any of the audience so that the possibility of thought transference can be ruled out).
 The communication shall not be limited to simple popular phrases that could have been buried in the medium's subconscious via movies, television, books, and so on.
 If the language is untranslatable (e.g., an alleged dead language, or "tongues of angels"), then it does not qualify as satisfying this criterion.